abhilashreddykallepu/kooaba-api-v4-samplecode/php/README.md

-# kooaba api v4 - php
+# PHP Sample Code for kooaba's Query API V4 and Upload API V4

-The two scripts in this directory show how you can use php to upload and query items using the kooaba API.
+The scripts in this directory show how you can use PHP to upload and query items using the kooaba API.

 ## Prerequisites